Plain People in the News February 2023

 Evan Lawrence, Special to The Post-Star.

+FORT EDWARD — Amish residents of Washington County won’t be exempt from meeting building codes, the county Board of Supervisors’ Public Safety Committee decided Tuesday.
 An Amish working group, made up of committee members and others, checked with legal counsel and was advised not to give the Amish exemptions from certificate of occupancy requirements based on their religious beliefs, several members reported.
 However, the group also drew up a draft waiver request form for discussion at the meeting.

 From ‘no phones’ to smartphones in 38 years [The Scribbler].